aimug-org/alc-docs/main-docs/docs/nov-2024/showcase-and-mixer.md

 This session will show you how to leverage Claude's advanced AI capabilities while maintaining the flexibility and control of your local development environment.

-###### 🎯 2025 Topic Planning Workshop (7:30 - 7:55 PM)
+### 🎯 Shaping AIMUG's 2025 Vision: Interactive Planning Workshop
-Help shape our community's future:
-- Collaborative brainstorming session
+**Facilitator: Colin**
+**Time: 7:30 - 7:55 PM**

+Join Colin in this collaborative session to shape the future of our community!
+This interactive workshop will help define our technical direction and learning journey for 2025.

+**Workshop Focus:**
+- Community-driven topic selection
+- Emerging technology exploration
+- Vendor partnership opportunities
+- Skill development pathways

+**Key Activities:**
+- Brainstorming future presentation topics
-- Identifying key areas of interest
+- Identifying key technology trends to explore
+- Mapping out monthly themes
-- Planning upcoming presentations
+- Planning hands-on workshop series
+- Discussing potential industry partnerships

+**Areas of Exploration:**
+- Advanced LangChain implementations
+- Emerging AI frameworks and tools
+- Integration patterns and best practices
+- Industry-specific use cases
-- Community feedback and suggestions
+- Community project initiatives

+This workshop is your opportunity to directly influence our community's direction and ensure our 2025 schedule aligns with your learning goals and interests.

 ##### Wrap-Up & Transition (7:55 - 8:00 PM)
 Quick announcements and directions to the after-party